impallari/Font-Testing-Page/README.md

 Stable releases available for use at http://www.impallari.com/testing

-The Font Testing Page is a tool primarily intended for type designers and independent foundries to 'Drag and Drop' their work in progress into a browser.
-It can also be used by art directors, graphic designers, teachers and students interested in seeing how a typeface works on the web.
+The Font Testing Page is a tool primarily intended for type designers to 'Drag and Drop' and quickly test their fonts into a browser.
+It can also be used by Type and Art Directors, Graphic Designers, Teachers and Students interested in seeing how a typeface works on the web.

 There is a short video demonstrating this tool, http://vimeo.com/40296571